 Doctor of Applied Science or PhD?

 The Doctor of Applied Science is for the science professional looking to further expand their skills, knowledge and qualifications.
 The degree also provides an equivalent and efficient alternative pathway to PhD studies to achieve a Doctoral qualification through a complementary combination of coursework and research project work.

 Within this degree, your studies will include 8 units of discipline-based coursework and research methodology studies, before embarking on 16 units of independent research.
 It is also possible for you to undertake industry-based scientific research projects, with the support of technical supervisors.

 Approximate annual costs1 for your first year of study (8 units) in this program are:

-- those who have already utilised RTS and have successfully completed a research program.
-Once a student completes a higher degree research program full entitlements of RTS are restored.
+- have already used RTP Fees Offset funding and have successfully completed an HDR program.
+Once a student completes an HDR program, full entitlements of RTP Fees Offset are restored.

 Scholarships and financial assistance

 You may be able to apply for scholarships to help with your study costs.

 - completed a relevant Bachelor degree with First Class Honours or Second Class Honours (Division A) or equivalent, or a Masters degree, (with a research component) or other qualifications equivalent to First Class or 2A Honours.